Year 6

 PSHE

-In PSHE we will be looking at what is it like to be ourselves in our world.
+In PSHE we will be looking at different perceptions of what people think being 'normal' means and what it might be like to be different.
 We will be covering:

 Religious Education